-The Falkland Islands are an archipelago in the South Atlantic Ocean with a total area of 4,700 square miles (12,000 square kilometres), comprises of East Falkland, West Falkland and 776 other smaller islands.
-For a long period of time, these Islands have been a central point of tension between Argentina and United Kingdom.
-Officially, the Islands are a British overseas territory, administered by U.K, the same way U.S administer Guam.
+The Falkland Islands are an archipelago in the South Atlantic Ocean with a total area of 12,000 square km, comprises of East Falkland, West Falkland, and 776 other smaller islands.

-Anyway, recently at the Summit of the Americas in Cartagena, Colombia in 2012, former president Barak Obama instead of calling Falklands by its Spanish name, referred to the islands as the Maldives, a group of atolls that lie off the Southern coast of India.
-The gaffe was so huge that the British press claimed it made Obama look more accident-prone than George W. Bush.
+Anyway, at the Summit of the Americas in Cartagena, Colombia in 2012, former president Barak Obama instead of addressing Falklands by its Spanish name, referred to the islands as the Maldives, a group of atolls that lie off the Southern coast of India.

 4. Rick Perry’s hilarious geography